 Digital transformation has come a long way from being a buzzword to becoming imperative for business success.
-However, digital transformation failures continued to plague businesses, even as their organizations invest heavily in transformation efforts.
+However, digital transformation failures continue to plague many businesses, even as their organizations invest heavily in transformation efforts.
 Companies spent $1.6 trillion in 2022, which is expected to reach $3.4 trillion by 2026, predicts to Statista research.

 This article is part of

-- Regression is where businesses are "transformation-washing."
-They are saying they are transforming, but they're actually embarking on initiatives that should have been implemented a while ago, like e-commerce for example.
+- Regression or "transformation-washing."
+This is when businesses say they are transforming but are embarking on initiatives that should have been implemented a while ago, like e-commerce.

-- Underperformance happens when businesses fail to place bigger bets on their transformation efforts and don't put enough focus on these projects that can create new value for their business.
-They still end up reaping digital transformation benefits, but at a much smaller scale.
+- Underperformance.
+This is when businesses think small and don't put enough focus on projects that can create new value for their business, getting some digital transformation benefits but on a small scale.

-- The final flavor of failure is where companies fail at new digital initiatives.
-They are trying to launch a new digital product or service, for example, but it fails and businesses are forced to discontinue it.
+- Digital product or service failure.
+This is a situation where companies try but fail to launch a new digital product or digital service and they are forced to discontinue it.

 No matter the size of your business, all successful transformations begin with the leadership team having a clear understanding and vision of what the business is transforming into.
 Once the vision is set, organizations will face many challenges.

-As businesses continue to pursue their transformation initiatives, accelerated over the past year by the COVID-19 pandemic, it is essential they avoid the missteps that can lead to failure.
-This overview of the six key reasons why organizations encounter digital transformation failures -- and advice on how your organization can avoid these hurdles -- will help your teams build a digital transformation roadmap that brings business value.
+To keep on track, it's essential to avoid the common missteps that can lead to failure.
+This overview of 12 key reasons why organizations encounter digital transformation failures -- plus advice on how your organization can avoid these hurdles -- will help your teams build a digital transformation roadmap that brings business value.

 CEOs are pivotal in encouraging the mindset change required for successful transformations, Moyer said.
 "CEOs really need to get behind the transformation.
-They need to set the tone, they need to model the behaviors for transformation and then they need to operationalize those behaviors," Moyer said.
+They need to set the tone, they need to model the behaviors for transformation and then they need to operationalize those behaviors," she said.

-CEO support for digital initiatives is also critical for securing an adequate digital transformation budget, said Jason Fruge, vice president of business application cybersecurity at Onapsis.
+CEO support for digital initiatives is also critical for securing an adequate digital transformation budget, said Jason Fruge, consulting chief information security officer at Risksilience, a cyber security consultancy.

 An organization's inherent culture can make or break an organization's transformation initiatives, experts agreed.

-Culture change is at the heart of digital transformation, and existing cultures that are going to be more successful with digital transformation are going to be those that embrace change and collaboration.
+Culture change is at the heart of digital transformation.
+Cultures that succeed with digital transformation embrace change and collaboration.

-That's because, regardless of whether it's changing products, internal operations or how a company engages with customers, digital transformation always involves getting different departments and different groups within departments to work together in a more coherent and effective way.
+Regardless of whether it's changing products, internal operations or customer engagement methods, digital transformation always involves getting different departments and different groups within departments to work together in a more coherent and effective way.

-"If you don't have a culture of collaboration across the different functions, across different divisions, the transformation is really going to fail," Eggplant's Edwards said.
+"If you don't have a culture of collaboration across the different functions -- across different divisions -- the transformation is really going to fail," Edwards said.

-Experts agreed change management is a key component in bringing about successful culture change; effective change management can identify people who are most resistant to change and then provide them with the right training and education to turn them into digital transformation champions.
+Experts agreed change management is a key component in bringing about successful culture change.
+Effective change management can identify people who are most resistant to change and provide them with the right training and education to turn them into digital transformation champions.

 Failing to assemble the right digital transformation team is another reason digital transformation efforts collapse.
-Companies often don't bring in people who have a digital understanding and experience implementing such transformations.
+Companies often don't bring in people who have digital understanding and experience implementing such transformations.

-But finding people with the right skills for your digital transformation team can be a challenge.
-So much so, that even the pandemic-induced unemployment rate hasn't loosened up the talent market, Moyer said.
-There's still a dearth of talent in high-demand fields like artificial intelligence and cybersecurity remain hard to come by.
+But finding people with the right skills for your digital transformation team can be a challenge, despite the recent upheaval and layoffs in the tech sector.
+Talent in high-demand fields like artificial intelligence and cybersecurity remain hard to come by.

-However, it is equally important to retain employees who really "understand your market, your business, and your customers," Edwards said.
+It is equally important to retain employees who "understand your market, your business, and your customers," Edwards said.

-Companies implementing transformation efforts just for the sake of it, without setting any clear goal, is another reason why such initiatives fail, according to Avi Shua, co-founder and CEO of Orca Security.
+Companies implementing transformation efforts just for the sake of it, without setting clear goals, is another reason why such initiatives fail, according to Avi Shua, co-founder and chief innovation officer at Orca Security.

-Not defining clear goals means your organization will end up with people going in lots of different directions; there will be no alignment and, eventually, it will lead to failure, Edwards reinforced.
+Not defining clear goals means your organization will end up with employees going in many different directions.
+There will be no alignment, and eventually, it will lead to failure, Edwards said.

 Doing technology for the sake of technology has always been a bad idea, Shua warned.

 While companies are utilizing cloud adoption to accelerate their digital transformation, it is important to remember cloud environments are dramatically different from on-premises environments, he said.
-He advised companies to avoid the lift-and-shift approach to the cloud, because while it may work in the short term, the outcome will always be suboptimal.
+He advised companies to avoid the lift-and-shift approach to the cloud.
+While it may work in the short-term, the outcome will always be suboptimal.